sanikatare/Hinglish-sentiment-analysis-rnn-lstm-bilstm/README.md

 # Hinglish Hate Speech Detection using BiLSTM

-Detecting hate speech in code-mixed Hindi-English (Hinglish) social media text using deep learning — with a comparative study of RNN, LSTM, and BiLSTM architectures.
----

-## Overview

 This project tackles the challenging problem of hate speech detection in **Hinglish** — a code-mixed blend of Hindi and English commonly found on social media platforms like Reddit and Twitter.
 It benchmarks three sequential deep learning models (RNN, LSTM, BiLSTM) and demonstrates that **Bidirectional LSTM achieves the best performance** by capturing context from both directions in noisy, informal text.

 ---